 The Hispanic Studies Program is designed for students wishing to spend a semester or a year abroad while continuing their undergraduate degree.
-While it offers advanced courses in Spanish, it also caters to the needs of those with little or no background in Spanish by offering classes taught in English in many subject areas.
+While it offers advanced courses in Spanish, it also caters to the needs of those with little or no background in Spanish by offering Spanish language classes at six different levels and classes taught in English in many subject areas.
 A placement exam at the beginning of the program determines the language level of each student.
 Courses are 6 ECTS credits (3 U.S. credits) unless specified otherwise.